hpi-swa-lab/babylonian-programming-smalltalk/printbugger_docs.md

 ## BPPrintbugger
-Left to right collection of all `BPColumnMorphs`.
+Left to right collection of all `BPPrintbuggerColumnMorphs`.
 Has a global context with `BPPrintbuggerContext`

 ## BPPrintbuggerContext
 Saves all methods of multiple traces to have a consistent color mapping for the flame graphs used by `BPSwimlaneLineMorph`.
 Also knows which annotations of an example should be hidden in the visualization.

 ## BPPrintbuggerColumnMorph
 One column in the Printbugger, containing a button and a `BPSwimlane`.
-Responsible for the switch logic, eg displaying the selected example from the menu as a swimlane or deleting itself when `none` is selected.
+Responsible for the switch logic, for example, displaying the selected example from the menu as a swimlane or deleting itself when `none` is selected.

 ## BPNilExample
 The `none` option for the displayed menu when selecting an example in `BPPrintbuggerColumnMorph`.
 Doesn't result in a swimlane and might delete a `BPPrintbuggerColumnMorph` when excessive.